We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 That being said, if you’re looking for bells and whistles, this isn’t your warmer.
 While most folks seem to know what they’re in for when purchasing this no-frills option, many reviewers complain that this product doesn’t have a temperature setting or automatic shutoff.
 Others say the results are inconsistent.

-Parents like the small size, and the auto shutoff function.
-However, this machine lacks a defrost feature and a timer, and a few reviewers say they wish there was a night-light and that the instructions were more detailed.
+Parents like the small size, and the auto-shutoff function.
+However, this machine lacks a defrost feature and a timer, and a few reviewers say they wish there was a night light and that the instructions were more detailed.
 With a price that’s less than $25, it’s hard to go wrong.

 The Boon warmer relies on steam heat to gently heat bottles and baby food jars.
 Plus it’s a portable option thanks to its small size.
 Parents like that this warmer works with a variety of bottles thanks to a removable insert that adjusts the chamber size.